lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 * Innovating new concepts as hypotheses about what would be useful
 * Participate in the struggle of envisioning with other stakeholders to create the future of work

+CSE is concerned with how to transcend limits to authenticity in order to capture how the strategies and behavior of people are adapted to the constraints and demands of field of practice.

+CSE confronts the *challenge of abstraction* to find and explain patterns behind the surface variability.

+CSE is successful to the degree that it *sparks inventiveness* to discover new ways of using technological possibilities to enhance work, to identify leverage points, to seed development with promising directions, and to minimize negative side effects of change.

+CSE helps *create future possibilites* as participants with other stakeholders in that field of practice.
+*
+We are trying to understand how artifacts shape cognition and collaboration given the organizational context and problem demands in fields of practice, and how practtionres, individually and as groups, informally and formally, shape artifacts to meet the demands fo fields of activity within the pressures and resources provided by laarger organizations.

 Practitioners adapt to work around difficulties and complexities, re-shaping artifacts to function as tools to meet the demands of the field of activity.

+### On systems in CSE

+Systems perspective

+* Interactions and emergence: relationships and interactions  across the parts
+* Cross-scale interactions: multiple levels of analysis
+* Perspective: parts of system and level of analysis are matter of perspective & purpose

+Characteristics of artifacts and tasks interact to place demands on activities of and coordination across agents.

+Characteristics of taks and needs for coordination across agents interact to specify how artifacts support work.

+Properties of artifacts and agents interact to generate how strategies are adapted for work in the task domain.

+Patterns in the intersections of people, technology & work:

+* coordinated activity
+* resilience
+* affordance

 ## Table of contents